MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-upgrade-post-tasks.md

 # Post-Upgrade tasks when upgrading to System Center Operations Manager

-After you have completed the upgrade process to System Center 2016 - Operations Manager or version 1801, you must perform a number of post-upgrade tasks.
+After you have completed the upgrade process, you must perform a number of post-upgrade tasks.

 ## Post-upgrade tasks